oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 (D) If successful, the authorization server returns the authorization grant to the resource server.

-(E) The resource server uses received authorization grant to perform an assertion at the authorization server of Domain B.
+(E) The resource server presents the authorization grant to the authorization server of Domain B.

-(F) Authorization server of Domain A uses claims of authorization grant to identify the user and its access.
+(F) Authorization server of Domain B uses claims of authorization grant to identify the user and its access.
 If access is granted an access token is returned.

 (G) The resource server uses the access token to access the protected resource at Domain B.